-The group has recorded hit albums, performed for HM The Queen at her diamond jubilee celebrations, won various folk awards and performed on the Pyramid Stage at Glastonbury Festival.
+The group has recorded hit albums. performed for HM The Queen at her diamond jubilee celebrations, won various folk awards and performed on the Pyramid Stage at Glastonbury Festival.

-Shift manager Layla Evans (front left) and shift leader Matt Sinkins (back left) are pictured with The Fisherman's Friends
+(back left) are pictured with The Fisherman's Friends

-THE HART & SPOOL - A REEL DRAW FOR ELSTREE FILMMAKERS
+THE HART & SPOOL DRAW